kingsdigitallab/alice-thornton/frontend/posts/blog/2024-04-25-citizen-writers-deliverances.md

 There are also, thankfully, lighter moments and a good bit of humour in many of the modern stories, and modern readers will find some of Thornton’s stories, whether she intended it or not, quite amusing as well.
 Take, for example, Patricia Clifford’s modern account of a childhood prank, being jumped on by her siblings under a huge mattress.
 It’s a nice companion piece to Alice Thornton’s tale of a game that took place in her house, the young Thornton girls jumping on top of each other, and her daughter, Nally, ending up winded.

-> “**Upon my Dear Daughter's Preservation from a Wound in her Belly, 1661.** My two children was playing at Oswaldkirk in the parlour window, and Kate, being very full of sport and play, did climb into the window and, leaping down, fell upon her sister, Alice, and thrust her upon the corner of the same (with a great force and strength she had) and her sister cried out with pain & soreness, which had grievously hurt the inner rind of her belly so sore until I was afraid she had broken it.”[^5] (Book 2)
+> “**Upon my Dear Daughter's Preservation from a Wound in her Belly, 1661.** My two children was playing at Oswaldkirk in the parlour window, and Kate, being very full of sport and play, did climb into the window and, leaping down, fell upon her sister, Alice, and thrust her upon the corner of the same (with a great force and strength she had) and her sister cried out with pain & soreness, which had grievously hurt the inner rind of her belly so sore until I was afraid she had broken it.”[^5]

 ## Deliverances from Death at the Edinburgh International Book Festival